Post-Master’s Certificate in Expressive Arts Therapy

 Field Experience

-You will complete 200 hours of supervised field experience focusing on using the expressive arts, preferably completed at your place of employment.
+Our certificate requires all students to complete 200 hours of supervised field experience* focusing on using the expressive arts, preferably completed at your place of employment.
 These hours are supervised by a mental health professional who is credentialed in the expressive arts.

 Required Courses